How Much Sun Your Garden Really Needs (Most Beginners Guess Wrong)

 https://cdn.shopify.com/s/files/1/0603/4892/4151/files/2012-07-07-Life-Sty-Tuscaloosa_134-Edit.jpg

-When seed packets or plant labels say “full sun,” they usually mean:
+When you see seed packets say “full sun,” they mostly mean:

 👉 6 to 8 hours of direct sunlight every day

-This must be real sunlight — not bright shade.
+This must be real sunlight — bright shade doesn’t count.

-Sun filtered through trees, fences, or buildings doesn’t provide enough energy for most vegetables and herbs.
+If sun only glazes through leaves, fences, or other obsticles, it doesn’t always provide enough energy for most vegetables and herbs.

 Without enough sun, plants grow: